Contiki review: A tour company for travelers ages to 18 to 35

 Contiki’s Europe tours are among its most popular (Photo: Contiki)

-• Tour Size Average: Trip sizes vary depending on the destination and the trip type, and range from 12 to 53 people.
-(More in the Tour Types section below)
+• Tour size average: Trip sizes vary depending on the destination and the trip type, and range from 12 to 53 people.
+(Read more in the tour types section below.)

-Contiki has a Feefo rating of 4.7/5 based on over 2,000 ratings in the last year.
-On TourRadar, Contiki has a rating of 4.7/5 based on over 5,000 reviews.
+Contiki has a Feefo rating of 4.8/5 based on more than 2,600 ratings in the last year.
+On TourRadar, Contiki has a rating of 4.7/5 based on more than 6,200 reviews.

-Contiki runs 200+ trips, with itineraries in Africa, Asia, Australia Europe, Latin America, the Middle East, New Zealand, and North America.
+Contiki runs more than 200 trips, with itineraries in Africa, Asia, Australia, Europe, Latin America, the Middle East, New Zealand, and North America.

-Recently, demand for Asia tours has been on the rise, with particular interest in itineraries like Thai Island Hopper WestJapan in a Week, and the new South Korean Soul tour.
+Recently, demand for Asia tours has been on the rise, with particular interest in itineraries like Thai Island Hopper WestJapan in a Week, and South Korean Soul.
+For 2026, Contiki launched small-group active trips in Nepal, including the Kathmandu, Chitwan & Hiking itinerary that combines Nepal’s most iconic landscapes with community-based encounters and unforgettable trekking experiences.

 That’s a huge list, so here are more details about a few of the trip types: